-- Psychologists are highly qualified mental health professionals who identify and treat mental health problems. - There are different specialisations: - Clinical psychologists have extensive training and experience in assessing and treating mental disorders. - Counselling psychologists specialise in helping people through dialogue, understanding and reflection. - Psychologists use evidence-based therapies tailored to the concern. - Psychologists are not medical professionals and cannot prescribe medication. - No referral from a GP is required to see a psychologist, but a referral will enable you to claim Medicare rebates.
-Private health insurance rebates may also be available under some plans once Medicare rebates have been exhausted.
+- Psychologists are highly qualified mental health professionals who identify and treat mental health problems. - Psychologists use evidence-based therapies tailored to the concern. - Psychologists are not medical professionals and cannot prescribe medication. - No referral from a GP is required to see a psychologist, but a referral will enable you to claim Medicare rebates.
+Private health insurance rebates may also be available under some plans.

-Psychology clinics:
+• Psychology clinics:

-- A number of Australian universities run psychology clinics. - They offer low-cost psychological therapy by provisional psychologists (mainly clinical psychology master's and doctoral students). - Clinics are open to the public without a referral.
+- A number of Australian universities run psychology clinics which offer psychological services to members of the general public. - They offer low-cost psychological therapy provided by provisional psychologists and registrar psychologists.

-Psychiatrists:
+• Psychiatrists: